 So, let’s look at some of the best units on the market.

-The M-Audio Keystation may not be the best USB MIDI controller on the market, but it’s low-cost at about $93, easy to use, and reliable.
+The M-Audio Keystation may not be the best USB MIDI controller on the market, but it’s low-cost, easy to use, and reliable.
 In addition to the 49-key version, it’s also available in 61-key and 88-key models, though these will cost you a little more.

 The semi-weighted keys may feel a little weird for piano payers, and could take some getting used to.
 You can also get synth-action keys, mind you.
 But overall, the Keystation offers all the basics – pitch bend and modulation wheels, octave range buttons, and transport controls.
 Typically, it also comes packaged with plugins and a DAW like Ableton Live Lite.

 Unless your needs are very specific or more sophisticated, this M-Audio unit should serve you well.